Property Crime per Capita in Belt

 In 2025, property crime will cost $277 per household.

-The C- grade indicates that the rate of property crime is slightly higher than that of the average US city.
-Belt ranks in the 33rd percentile for safety, meaning it is safer than 33% of cities but less safe than 67%.
-This analysis applies only to Belt's official city boundaries.
+The C- grade reflects how often theft, burglary, vehicle theft, and arson happen in Belt against the average US city, where the rate is slightly higher than the norm.
+Belt sits in the 33rd percentile for property-crime safety, ahead of 33% of cities and behind 67%.
+The grade covers only Belt's official city boundaries.
 See the table below for nearby cities.

-The property crime rate in Belt is 16.35 per 1,000 residents in the typical year.
-Belt residents generally consider the northwest part of the city to be the safest.
-Your chance of being a victim of property crime in Belt varies by neighborhood - ranging from 1 in 55 in the south neighborhoods to 1 in 63 in the northwest.
+The property crime rate in Belt is 16.35 per 1,000 residents in a typical year.
+Residents generally point to the northwest part of the city as the safest for their belongings.
+Your odds of a property-crime loss range from 1 in 55 in the south neighborhoods to 1 in 63 in the northwest.

 | Belt, MT: | $115 |